CARES Act and FFCRA Employment Considerations

-- No collateral for $25,000 or less; general security interest instead of real estate for larger loans
+- No collateral for EIDLs of $25,000 or less; general security interest instead of real estate for larger loans.

 - Intersects with the PPP, in that an outstanding EIDL used for payroll costs made between January 31, 2020, and April 3, 2020, less the amount of an advance is added to a PPP loan calculation.
-If the EIDL loan was not used for payroll costs, it does not affect eligibility for a PPP loan.
+If the EIDL funds were not used for payroll costs, it does not affect eligibility for a PPP loan.

-20. What loans would be made available to midsized businesses under the CARES Act?
+20. What loans would be made available to midsized manufacturers and businesses under the CARES Act?